Table of Contents

 Sources of Vitamin A

-- Red bell peppers, carrots, sweet potatoes, and other fruits and vegetables that are red and orange
+• Red bell peppers, carrots, sweet potatoes, and other vegetables and fruits that are red and orange

 5. Vitamin C

-Vitamin C is a vital component that is required for good health and overall nutrition for babies for not only 6-12 months but throughout life.
+Vitamin C is a vital component that is required for good health and overall nutrition for babies throughout life.

 Sources of Vitamin C